pulumi/docs/reference/pkg/nodejs/@pulumi/awsx/elasticloadbalancingv2/index.md

 </div>
 <h3 class="pdoc-member-header" id="TargetGroupArgs-targetType">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-awsx/blob/master/nodejs/awsx/elasticloadbalancingv2/targetGroup.ts#L147">property <b>targetType</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-awsx/blob/master/nodejs/awsx/elasticloadbalancingv2/targetGroup.ts#L212">property <b>targetType</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'></span>targetType?: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='s2'>"instance"</span> | <span class='s2'>"ip"</span>&gt;;</pre>

 The type of target that you must specify when registering targets with this target group.
 The possible values are `instance` (targets are specified by instance ID) or `ip` (targets are specified by IP address).
-The default is `instance`.
+The default is `ip`.
 Note that you can't specify targets for a target group using both instance IDs and IP addresses.
 If the target type is `ip`, specify IP addresses from the subnets of the virtual private cloud (VPC) for the target group, the RFC 1918 range (10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16), and the RFC 6598 range